labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 In this section, selection of **Genome** means that you are going to select the entire organism including all the replicons.
 Selection of **Sequence** means that you are going to select the replicon you want to work on.

-There are two kinds of selectors in the platform:
+There are two kinds of selectors in the platform which are described in the following sections.

-  - the :ref:`simple-selector` used to select a single genome.
-  - the :ref:`multiple-selector` used to select several sequences or genomes based on the NCBI taxonomy, strain name or :ref:`MICGC <micgc>`.

 According to the tool you are willing to use, you may be asked to use one of the selector.

 .. _simple-selector: